mietek/halcyon-website/pages/documentation/index.md

 ### Sandbox packages

 Special consideration is due to sandbox packages.
-Every sandbox package includes a `cabal.config` file, which declares the names and version numbers of all included dependencies.
-A SHA–1 digest of these constraints is embedded in the name of the package.
+Every sandbox package includes a `cabal.config` file, which declares a set of constraints—the names and version numbers of all included dependencies.
+A [SHA–1](http://en.wikipedia.org/wiki/SHA-1) digest of these constraints is embedded in the name of the package.
 This allows efficiently locating a sandbox which perfectly matches all required dependencies—by scanning a list of file names.

 A copy of the `cabal.config` file is also kept next to the archived sandbox package:\
 `halcyon-sandbox-`_`ghcVersion`_`-`_`appName`_`-`_`appVersion`_-_`sandboxDigest`_`.cabal.config`

-If a perfect match for the required dependencies cannot be located, each available configuration file is scanned and scored.
+If a perfectly matched sandbox cannot be located, each available configuration file is scanned and scored.
 Files including any extraneous constraints are ignored.
-The sandbox containing the best scoring set of constraints is selected a base for building a new, perfectly matched sandbox.
+The sandbox containing the best scoring set of constraints is selected as a base, copied, and extended with the missing packages.
+The resulting sandbox will match the required dependencies perfectly, without needing to be built from scratch.

 ### Rationale

-Separating the dependencies required to compile an app into four tiers is an attempt at striking an optimum between the time spent compiling code, archiving compilation results, and transferring archives over the network.
+Separating the dependencies required to compile an app into four tiers is an attempt at striking a balance between the time spent compiling code, archiving compilation results, and transferring archives over the network.

 The four-tiered design allows mixing-and-matching GHC and Cabal versions, updating the Cabal database incrementally or from scratch, and building new sandboxes based on existing sandboxes.
 This flexibility enables aiming for efficiency at every step—for example: